seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 1
 I was tasked by my lecturer to do certian thing.
 To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.

-Even though this first week I have been busy with another project(TIP), I have downloaded the needed software that is needed for the
+Even though this first week I have been busy with another project(TIP), I have downloaded the needed software that is needed for the proje

 AI intergration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQwNjM5MzI5LDEzMjY1MDE3NTQsLTE2Nj
+eyJoaXN0b3J5IjpbMTQ0NjE5MDM5MSw5NDA2MzkzMjksMTMyNj
-kzMjM0MDcsLTQ0ODI1NDA0NywtOTc5MjIyNTc3LC04ODM2NDAx
+UwMTc1NCwtMTY2OTMyMzQwNywtNDQ4MjU0MDQ3LC05NzkyMjI1
-LC0xNDcxNzAwMjU1LC02NTg2NDk1NTIsLTIwMDU2NzUzODEsLT
+NzcsLTg4MzY0MDEsLTE0NzE3MDAyNTUsLTY1ODY0OTU1MiwtMj
-E5NDg1NjgyNDgsNDYzOTc0NCw1NzQ5MzE1NDIsNTcxODE1Mzc3
+AwNTY3NTM4MSwtMTk0ODU2ODI0OCw0NjM5NzQ0LDU3NDkzMTU0
-XX0=
+Miw1NzE4MTUzNzddfQ==
 -->